Secret To Effective Fire Ant Control For Your McKinney Property

 After the queen mates with a male, he leaves the center of the colony.
 Therefore, when a male takes the bait, it may not reach the queen.
 Furthermore, queen ants only mate once until the colony reaches maximum capacity.
 When the colony reaches maximum capacity, some of the eggs also become queens.
 During the spring, winged male and female ants set off on what is called the nuptial flight.
 During the nuptial flight, the young winged queen breeds and starts a new colony, and the males are excised.
 When queens are born outside of the swarming season, the first thing they do is try to kill the old queen.
 Newly formed queens rarely succeed in usurping the rule of the primary queen and are quickly killed by the old queen unless the existing queen is old or weak or has been recently poisoned and is dead.
 Because of this behavior and constant refreshing of potential queens, it is often impossible to kill off fire ant colonies without professional help.

 There is a lot of basic ant information that most folks don’t need to know.
 Fortunately, our professionals at Big D Pest & Termite Services stay up to date on how ants behave so that we know how to treat them.
 Knowing how each ant species will respond to treatment and what treatments work best for fire ants help us better control your ant population.
 Our experience makes all the difference.
 Call us today if you’ve noticed ants making themselves at home in your house or business.
-We will come to your McKinney property, find a solution that works to control your current fire ant population, and prevent it from returning.
+We will come to your McKinney property, find a solution that works to control your current fire ant population and prevent it from returning.
+Reach out to us today for high-quality home pest control in McKinney.